dotps1/dotps1.github.io/_posts/2018-01-22-brewing-your-own-brewpi.md

 And thats it, you've made your BrewPi!
 You can control temperatures via Beer, fridge, or a profile.
 So go have some fun!

-Here is an IPA I haver fermenting right now:
+Here is an IPA I have fermenting right now:
 ![Currently Fermenting]({{ "img/2018-01-22-brewing-your-own-brewpi/current.jpg" | absolute_url }})